Ryan Strome Game Preview: Ducks vs. Avalanche

 Strome Stats vs. the Avalanche

-- On defense, the Avalanche are one of the stingiest units in the league, giving up 63 goals in total (2.9 per game) which ranks 10th.
+- The Avalanche are 14th in goals allowed, conceding 70 total goals (2.9 per game) in the NHL.

 |2023-2024 Season